Family Unification in a Six Dimensional Theory with an Orthogonal Gauge Group

 In summary, we have proposed a simple model of family unification based on the grand gauge-Higgs unification.
 The model is a 6D $SO(20)$ gauge theory with a single fermion in a spinorial representation.
 Remarkably, three generations of the SM fermions can be derived from a single fermion by assuming a subgroup $Sp(4)$ to be a confining gauge group.
 The 5D model obtained after compactification of the sixth dimension is a model of $SO(11) \times U(1)$ grand gauge-Higgs unification where the SM Higgs field is unified as the fifth component of the 5D gauge field as well as only three generations of the SM fermions are massless in a fermion sector.
 Therefore, we believe that our model is the simplest model of family unification which further unifies the gauge fields and the Higgs field.

 There are issues to be addressed to discuss phenomenology based on this model.
 In family unified GHU models, Yukawa coupling constants are universal in flavor space since they are originated from the gauge coupling constant.
 How the fermion mass hierarchy, flavor mixing and CP violation are realized in our model is a common and important problem to be solved in models of family unification.
-The issues of gauge coupling unification and proton decay analysis are also important and interesting.
-In particular, identifying the main decay mode in our model is crucial.
-Although two step compactifications of 6D and the confining gauge dynamics of $Sp(4)$ were assumed in this paper, a model building based on a compactification on an orbifold $T^2/Z_N$ and that without any confining gauge group would be more interesting.
-These are left for our future work.
+One of the possible ways is to introduce the brane localized Yukawa interactions, which can provide the source of nontrivial flavor structure since the localized interactions does not need to respect the original symmetry.
+It is also useful to introduce the $Z_2$ odd bulk masses, which makes the mode functions with different chiralities different and provides 4D Yukawa couplings with the suppression factor by the overlap integral of the mode functions.
+It will be interesting to investigate the fermion flavor structure in such bulk and brane Yukawa interaction systems.